640 South State StreetDover, Delaware 19901

 This test measures the levels of lead in your blood.

 High levels of lead can be toxic.
 Complications include abdominal pain, constipation, a decline in thinking, and high blood pressure.
 Lead exposure can also cause reproductive problems.
-Women with high lead levels are more likely to have stillbirths or give birth to infants with lead poisoning, and men may have low sperm counts or abnormal sperm.
+Women with high lead levels are more likely to have stillbirths or give birth to infants with lead poisoning.
+Men may have low sperm counts or abnormal sperm.

-You may need this test if your doctor suspects that you have lead poisoning.
+You may need this test if your healthcare provider suspects that you have lead poisoning.
 Symptoms include:

 In several cases, symptoms include loss of consciousness and seizures.

-Your doctor may also order other tests to find out whether you have dangerous levels of lead in your body.
+Your healthcare provider may also order other tests to find out whether you have dangerous levels of lead in your body.
 One such test is an X-ray fluorescence test to measure the level of lead in your bones.

 If your results are high, it means you may have lead poisoning.